 the IDEA

-The Environmental Storytelling Studio (TESS) is an environmentally-focused writing initiative that helps academics unite scholarship and expertise with storytelling so their work is artful, appealing, and more accessible to a wider audience.
+The Environmental Storytelling Studio (TESS) is an environmentally-focused writing initiative that helps academics unite scholarship with storytelling so their work is artful, appealing, and more accessible to a wider audience.

 the REASON